Skip to content

 def can_move_statement_before_barrier(instruction: Instruction, barriers: list[Instruction]) -> bool:

-"""Checks whether an instruction can be moved before a group of 'linked' barriers.
+"""Checks whether an instruction can be moved before a group of _linked_ barriers.

 """